In one case, we have argued, an eyewitness has authored his own Gospel,

 20 Important Bible Content Comments

-1. When questioning the theology of the OT it is important to understand
+1. When questioning the theology of the Old Testament (OT) it is important to understand

-that much of its theology was grounded in the mythology
+that much of its theology was grounded in the planet-god mythology

 of ancient man.
-Whether the original writers of Old Testament material were writing
+Whether the original writers of (OT) material were writing

-down oral tradition material, spiritually stylized stories, poetry,
+down their oral tradition material–spiritually stylized stories, poetry,

 allegories, aphorisms, songs and war chants, prayers, or even historical accounts in

-and kept pristine but was subject to redaction and embellishment by later authorities.
+and kept pristine but was subject to revision, redaction and embellishment by later authorities.

 2. While sometimes even the spirit or meaning of an